On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Preliminaries and main results

 \subsection{Dyadic cubes}

 Since $(\R^{n+1}, \|\,\cdot\,\|, \mu)$ is a space of homogeneous type, following \cite{Chr,DS1,DS2} we decompose $\supp(\mu)$ into ``dyadic cubes\footnote{It is perhaps a little unfortunate that a dyadic cube need not be a cube.}''.
 To attempt to foreshadow, we will do most of our significant analysis on cubes or cylinders as defined above.
 Dyadic cubes will be primarily used as a bookkeeping mechanism to isolate scales which are particularly essential to the contribution of the Jones square function.
 As such, we preserve $Q$ to denote a cube and use a different letter to denote dyadic cubes.
-(For now $E$ but let's see if we do this or not....)